thehyve/fairspace/README.md

 # Neptune
 Service for working with triples.
-Currently leveraging Apache Jena and SQL.
+Currently leveraging Ceres and SQL.

 ## Starting the service
 The `src` directory contains the actual application.
 It can be run from the IDE or from the command line